Kotlin/KEEP/proposals/stdlib/optional-extensions.md

 ### Construction

+> **Update:** after a discussion, this section has been excluded from this proposal.

 For completeness, we propose including the following alternatives to `Optional`'s factory methods:

 * `optionalOf<T>(x)`: Creates `Optional` for the given value